Composting with Coffee Grounds

 Old coffee grounds are one of the best ways to add nitrogen to your compost pile, which is often a lacking element in urban or suburban composting.
 They can go right into the compost pail, and just give the pile a bit of a stir when you add the pail with the coffee grounds, to make sure they spread out well in the pile.
 You want to spread them out not only for the added nitrogen, but because they are great at retaining moisture and keeping your pile active.

-It’s hard to generate too much coffee grounds from one household unless coffee is all you drink, so don’t be afraid to ask non-composting neighbors for theirs too.
+It’s hard to generate too much of any brand of coffee grounds from one household unless coffee is all you drink, so don’t be afraid to ask non-composting neighbors for theirs too.

 Another plus: they don’t stink when kept in a plastic bag, unlike much other composting material.
 Remember you can also compost the coffee filters, although cutting them up or shredding them is always a good idea to break the tough fibers down faster.